h2oai/sparkling-water/py/README_TEMPLATE.rst

 There are multiple PySparkling packages, each is intended to be used with different Spark version.

- - h2o_pysparkling_2.1 - for Spark 2.1.x
- - h2o_pysparkling_2.2 - for Spark 2.2.x
- - h2o_pysparkling_2.3 - for Spark 2.3.x
- - h2o_pysparkling_2.4 - for Spark 2.4.x
+SUBST_VERSIONS_TABLE

-So for example, to install PySparkling for Spark 2.1, the command would look like:
+So for example, to install PySparkling for Spark SUBST_SPARK_MAJOR_VERSION, the command would look like:

 .. code-block:: bash

-    pip install h2o_pysparkling_2.1
+    pip install h2o_pysparkling_SUBST_SPARK_MAJOR_VERSION

 Dependencies
 ------------